gauravpatil93/complex-answer-retrieval/README.md

 ============================================================================================================================
 Gaurav's Results
 ============================================================================================================================
+using test 200's hierarchical qrel file and 7,000,000 passages from release1.4.v

+Scoring with TFIDF improved and reranking top 100 with Dirichlet ( Less penalty for lengthly documents ) map   : 0.139
+r-prec: 0.140

+Scoring with TFIDF improved and reranking top 1000 with Dirichlet ( Less penalty for lengthly documents ) map   : 0.141
+r-prec: 0.145

+Scoring with prototype 2's Dirichlet no reranking top 1000 map   : 0.157
+r-prec: 0.137

 using test 200's hierarchical qrel file and 1,000,000 passages from release1.4.v Primary Scoring Algorithm: TFIDF Improved ( was better compared with BM25, BM25+ ) Re-ranking Algorithm:      DIRICHLET